kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- use alternate rss lib that provides other link types...
 - perhaps provide facebook/twitter integration/authentication so we get full control of posts...
 - numbers for last hour
 - number of actual/real results (is it calls less errors and non-mod?)